 - business analyst

-The benefits in this field are also often generous, with some workplaces even offering free lunches.
+The benefits in this field are great as well.
+Some employers even offer free lunches.

 How to Know if Computer Science is For Me?

 A computer science degree offers many options for you if you enjoy solving problems using computers.

 You must have the patience and dedication to do a computer science degree.
 In some cases, you need advanced studies (including math classes).
 You have to do training after you find a job as well.